philmui/research2025/projects/reasoning/README.md

 # Bio Reasoning Project

-## Environmental Setup
+## Environment Setup

-Before running any program here, we need to do basic lib imports at the top level of this project
+Before running any program here, we need to do basic lib imports at the toplevel of this project.

 ```
 uv sync
 source .venv/bin/activate
 ```

-In order to run the bioagents module, we need to set the following env variables:
+In order to run the `bioagents` module, we need to set the following env variable at the toplevel:

 ```
 export PYTHONPATH="`pwd`"